V4Fire/Client/src/core/component/functional/README.md

    }
    ```

-   If you pass the `functional: null` option, then all property and event observers of the component,
+   If you pass the `functional: null` option, it means that all property and event observers,
-   as well as its input parameters, will not work if declared inside a functional component.
+   as well as input parameters, will not work within the functional component.
-   But you can override this rule for a specific property or observer by explicitly passing `functional: true` in
+   However, you can override this rule for a specific property or observer by explicitly
-   the associated decorator.
-Keep in mind that we are talking about those entities that are declared within a particular class.
+   passing `functional: true` in the associated decorator.
+   It's important to note that this option is specific to entities declared within a particular class and
-   This option cannot be inherited.
+   cannot be inherited.

    ```typescript
    import iBlock, { component, prop, watch, hook } from 'components/super/i-block/i-block';